-Only after factoring all of these, should you select a Sum Insured that can adequately cover you and help you in tough times.
+Only after factoring all of these should you select a Sum Insured that can adequately cover you and help you in tough times.

 With a corporate plan, that is usually not the case – it can leave you high and dry when you have left the job or are on a sabbatical.

 The moment you leave your job, your corporate health insurance plan ceases to protect you.
-If anything, unfortunate happens by the time you join your new company, you are left vulnerable.
+If anything unfortunate happens by the time you join your new company, you are left vulnerable.

 What are the benefits I should look at?

 It is always advisable to look for a comprehensive health insurance plan which has benefits tailored to your needs.
-Evaluate benefits based on your life stage and family phase, and what is apt for you at that phase and the comparative cost of one over the other.
+Evaluate benefits based on your life stage and family phase, and what is apt for you at that phase and the comparative cost of one vs. the other.